Last updated 3 months ago

 - Unscrew the nozzle using the supplied pliers.
 If you are using the E3D nozzles from our online store, use a 7mm spanner (M4) or 7 mm socket.
 Be careful, the nozzle is still hot!
 Place it out of the way on your non-flammable surface.

-- Make sure that the set temperature (280 °C) didn't change.
+- Make sure that the printer is still on the screen described in step 3c, and that the set temperature (280 °C) didn't change.
 Holding the heater block with your spanner, carefully screw the new nozzle in and tighten it gently, but firmly.
 Do not use excessive force!

 tighten the nozzle with a force of 2.5 N m (Newton Meter).

-Our service- and assembly team use a torque wrench rated for 1 - 5 N m, and
+Our service and assembly teams use a torque wrench rated for 1 - 5 N m and

 There must always be a gap (~0.5 mm) between the nozzle and the heater block (left picture).
-The nozzle must be tightened/secured in the heater block, locked against the heat break, while heated (right picture).
+The nozzle must be tightened/secured in the heater block, and locked against the heat break while heated (right picture).
 Failing to do so will cause leaks (center picture).

 a video on our YouTube channel